• Skip to main content

 That’s how it used to feel every time I dug though the contents to find the elusive package of bacon at the very bottom.
 Then a couple years ago I got tired of digging and got serious about getting organized.

-Chest freezers, though handy for penny-pinching food-hoarding folks like myself, are notoriously tough to organize.
 A chest freezer is essentially a deep hole.
 Some may be sold with a hanging basket for the top, but otherwise you’re on your own.
-I’m happy to say that organizing a chest freezer can be done–and it’s not hard or expensive.

-How to Organize a Chest Freezer
+How to organize a chest freezer

-Create categories that make sense to you.
+Step 1: Create categories that make sense to you

 Group your frozen food in categories, such as ground meats, frozen veggies, prepped freezer meals, or jars of homemade soup or broth.
+(You might also like: How To Buy Meat In Bulk)

 bulk meat in freezer bin

-Place grouped items into storage bins that fit your freezer.
+Step 2: Place grouped items into storage bins that fit your freezer.

-Your freezer may come with one basket or bin, but you’ll need more.
-I rounded up bins we already had (and even a study cardboard box) from around the house.
+In search of some chest freezer organizer solutions, I rounded up bins we already had (and even a study cardboard box) from around the house.
 Your storage system just needs to work for you–it doesn’t have to look matchy-matchy or ripped from the pages of the Container Store catalog.

-Arrange the bins in layers.
+Step 3: Arrange the bins in layers.

 The layer system is a game-changer if you have a chest freezer!
 Here’s how it works: